campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 ```

 This should fire up your editor to write a commit message.
 When you have
-finished, save and close to continue.
+finished, save, and close to continue.

 A well-formatted and descriptive commit message is very helpful to others for
 understanding why the change was made, so please take the time to write it.